 I am fascinated by the fruit of human imagination.
 I appreciate art in all its forms as well as innovation, technological or otherwise.
 I appreciate the wisdom of elders, the perennial, and the timeless.
 That is how I understand and value “sitting on the shoulder of giants.” (*)

 I’m an independent thinker and most of my thinking is triggered by questions and conversations.
 Conversations are not work for me, nor a tactic.
 I have a genuine interest in people and the choices they make.
 A typical outcome of a good conversation, in addition to connection and the possibility of more, is having a better understanding of myself and my place in the world.
-I see reading books as having a conversation (notes in the margins, “yes and”, “yes, but”, etc.) with the author.
+I see reading books as having a conversation with the author.

 I am polyvalent.
 I like and pursue many things with equal interest and passion.
 That has me adapting different roles, perspectives, and prisms.
 From Linguistics to Finance to Management by way of music, sports, literature, and the outdoors.
 I have researched the nature of silence, debt-equity swaps, and the dynamics of interpersonal trust.
 I am attracted to puzzles (what’s this and what is it for?) and I will use any useful means, knowledge, model to solve them.

-I live in Miami where I share my life with Sabrina who is a seasoned professional in international banking and financial services.
-Sabrina is a world-class swimmer and a three-time marathoner.
-She is the kindest person I know.
-I am a first-generation college graduate.
+My home is in Miami, Florida.
 I received a B.A. in Languages and Linguistics from McGill University, a MBA in Finance from Concordia University, and a PhD in Management from IESE/University of Navarre.